nhejazi/almost-surely/content/posts/drunk-driving-with-spreadsheets.md

 +++
 author = "Nima Hejazi"
-categories = [ "not so standard deviations", "data science" ] date = "2016-02-24"
+categories = [ "not so standard deviations", "data science" ] tags = [ "not so standard deviations", "data science" ] date = "2016-02-24"
 description = ""
 featured = ""